 For a traveller/visitor, this is the most recommended app by other fellow travellers and locals.
 Because it is safe and it offers fair rates.
 Unlike Uber, the Bolt app has licensed cabbies.
-Bolt (formally called Taxify) can be easily downloaded via Apple Store, Google Play and even through AppGallery.
+Bolt (formally called Taxify) can be easily downloaded via Apple and Google play stores.

-But if you are looking for more alternatives (because there’s nothing wrong with having a backup taxi alternative) you can always try City Taxi or Fotaxi, all of which have updated websites as well as mobile apps that can also be effortlessly downloaded using Apple Store or Google Play Store.
+But if you are looking for more alternatives (because there’s nothing wrong with having a backup taxi alternative) you can always try City Taxi or Fotaxi, all of which have updated websites as well as mobile apps that can also be effortlessly downloaded using Apple or Google play stores.

 Never Just Get Into A Taxi

-When the cab driver figures out you are not local, you are opening yourself into an involuntary saga of scams.
-From getting to a 5-minute destination in half-hour to overpaying for a short ride, you are risking a possible rip-off.
+When cab drivers figure out you are not a local, you are potentially opening yourself to a saga of scams.
+From reaching a 5-minute destination in half an hour to overpaying for a short ride, you are risking a possible rip-off.
 So caution is advised.